Outbreak of Coronavirus COVID-19 from Wuhan

 Do I need to wear a mask?

 Masks that cover the mouth and nose are more visible in the public during outbreaks.
 Some are made from fashionable fabrics.
-However, unless you are sick, these masks do not really do anything except help you feel safer.
-It may make other people around you worried.
+However, unless you are sick or potentially infected, these masks do not really do anything except help you and others feel safer.
+During this time of community spread of COVID-19 and lack of surveillance testing, we recommend everyone wear a home-made mask of some sort to prevent the spread of the virus (you may be pre-symptomatic infected) when you are outside your home.
+If you come to the clinic, you must bring your own mask and wear it to enter the clinic.

 If you are coughing and sick, please DO wear some sort of loose fitting mask (like the ear-loop surgical masks).
 This will help catch all your cough and sneeze droplets in to the mask and prevent it from spreading in the air and dropping on surfaces that may infect other people.
 Change your masks if they get wet.